skyformat99/Hermes/DESIGN.md

     Hermes is a fast and easy way to send and receive serialized data through socket.
     Thanks to Google Protocol Buffers and FlatBuffers, Hermes could send/receive serialized data.

 Note: JSON is not handled by default, because all famous library has a to_string() method.

+- Modules:
+    Hermes is split into modules, you do not have to use all features if you do not want to.
+    That's why you will find them into repository include/modules, and just include the desired one.

 ## Serialization